Tutorial Part 3 - Production ready setup with remote ARC datadelivery service

 Install ARC Datadelivery service

+Step 1.
 Setup nightly repo

 On the remote data delivery server, install the nordugrid nightly repo following the same procedure as for the ARC-CE, namely this one.

-Install ARC packages
+Step 2.
+Install ARC packages and CA’s

-dnf install -y nordugrid-arc-arcctl nordugrid-arc-datadelivery-service nordugrid-arc-plugins-needed
+[root ~]# dnf install -y nordugrid-arc-datadelivery-service

+Step 3.
 Configure ARC Datadelivery service

 On the remote data delivery server you must create the following minimal arc.conf: